rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 This setting is used to list the various events that will be loaded and run during the model.
 The `name` field dictates which event will be parsed and all the data for the `info` field following will be provided to the loader function.

 ### annual_beta_update_event
-(*Version 4.0*) The annual beta update event increases or decreases the beta for each cell in the model using the formula `beta' = beta + (beta * rate)` and clamps the lower bounds for the beta a zero.
+(*Version 4.0*) The annual beta update event increases or decreases the beta for each cell in the model using the formula $beta' = beta + (beta \cdot rate)$ and clamps the lower bounds for the beta a zero.

 ```YAML
 events: